LTurret/mltd-border-service/README.md

 ## Customization

-.psd file in the `components` folder makes everyone change border-background to their own style
+.psd file in the `./components` folder makes everyone change border-background to their own style

 ## Configuration